 - Cloudy or discolored urine, usually pink, red, or brown in color

 - Foul-smelling urine

 - Fever or chills, typically occurs when there is an infection present

 - Pain radiating from the lower abdomen and groin, or in the back below the ribs

 Types of Kidney Stones

 Not all kidney stones are the same.
-The exact type of kidney stone will determine the course of action used to treat the patient’s kidney stones.
+According to the National Kidney Foundation the exact type of kidney stone will determine the course of action used to treat the patient’s kidney stones.
 These types of kidney stones include: